frdel/agent-zero/prompts/default/agent.system.main.solving.md

 - Explain each step using your thoughts argument.

 0. Outline the plan by repeating these instructions.
-1. Check the memory output of your knowledge_tool.
-Maybe you have solved similar task before and already have helpful information.
+1. Check your memories, solutions and instruments.
+Prefer using instruments when possible.
 2. Check the online sources output of your knowledge_tool.
     - Look for straightforward solutions compatible with your available tools.
     - Always look for opensource python/nodejs/terminal tools and packages first.